ic-labs/django-icekit/docs/contributing/roadmap.rst

 =======

-Like every open-source project, GLAMkit is looking for people to help contribute ideas, features, code and issues reports.
+Like every open-source project, GLAMkit is looking for people to help contribute ideas, features, code and issues.
 This document outlines the medium- and long-term feature roadmap for GLAMkit.
 If anything on this list is of interest, you should get involved - see :doc:`index`.